 As they explore the abandoned town of Red Creek Valley, the player will have to solve a number of puzzles, mostly reconstructing murder scenes, in order to reach the game’s true ending.
 It has some paranormal Lovecraftian undertones and a brief horror game-inspired stealth section, but the atmosphere, the story, and the puzzles are what comes first.

-All in all, there isn’t much to say about the game that hasn’t been said about the previously-mentioned walking sims – it looks great (especially the remastered Unreal Engine 4 version), it has great atmosphere, and all the different side stories that the player will encounter along the way provide a nice sense of variety.
+All in all, there isn’t much to say about the game that hasn’t been already said about the previously-mentioned walking sims.
+It looks great (especially the remastered Unreal Engine 4 version); it has great atmosphere, and all the different side stories that the player will encounter along the way provide a nice sense of variety.

 The Painscreek Killings